tildeclub/site/wiki/source/emacs.md

 When first starting GNU Emacs, there are a few elements of the screen that you should know:

+### Point

+Point is your (blinking) cursor position inside GNU Emacs, for editing within GNU Emacs.

 ### Buffer

 A "Buffer" is basically a container that holds the contents of whatever file you're editing.